redbadger/crux/docs/src/internals/runtime.md

 1. The new task is scheduled to be polled next time the executor runs
 1. The executor goes through the list of ready tasks until it gets to our task and polls it
 1. The future runs to the point where the first async call is `await`ed.
 In capabilities, this _should_ only be a future returned from one of the calls to request something from the shell, or a future resulting from a composition of such futures (through async method calls or combinators like `select` or `join`).
 1. The shell request future's first step is to create the request and prepare it to be sent.
-We will look at the mechanics of the sending in a minute, but for now it's only important that part of this request is a callback used to resolve it.
+We will look at the mechanics of the sending shortly, but for now it's only important that part of this request is a callback used to resolve it.
 1. The request future, as part of the first poll by the executor, sends the request to be handed to the shell.
 As there is no result from the shell yet, it returns a pending state and the task is suspended.
-1. The request is passed on to the shell to resolve (as a return from `process_event` or `resolve`)
+1. The request is passed on to the shell to resolve (as a return value from `process_event` or `resolve`)
 1. Eventually, the shell has a result ready for the request and asks the core to `resolve` the request.
-1. The request callback mentioned above is executed, and puts the provided result in the future's mutable state, and calls the future's waker, also stored in the future's state, to wake the future up.
+1. The request callback mentioned above is executed, puts the provided result in the future's mutable state, and calls the future's waker, also stored in the future's state, to wake the future up.
 The waker enqueues the future for processing on th executor.
 1. The executor runs again (asked to do so by the core's `resolve` API after calling the callback), and polls the awoken future.
 1. the future sees there is now a result available and continues the execution of the original task until a further await or until completion.